nhuquynhle22/Crime_Rates_vs_City_Budgets/README.md

 All members of the group will help others in with their respective roles with input, analysis, and editing.

-## Technologies used
+## Technologies & Algorithms Used
-- Jupyter Notebook
 - Microsoft Excel
 - Pandas
 - Matplotlib
 - Scikit-Learn
 - PostgreSQL
+- AWS
 - Tableau
 - SQLAlchemy
+- Jupyter Notebook
+- Linear Regression Model
+- Random Forest Classifier
+- Decision Tree Regressor
-- AWS
+- One Sample T-test

 ## References
 Our data will focus primarily on the counties of Florida maily the factors regarding: